Suspect killed in Canton officer-involved shooting

 CANTON, Miss.
-(WJTV) – The Mississippi Bureau of Investigation is investigating an officer-involved shooting in Canton.
+(WJTV) – The Mississippi Bureau of Investigation (MBI) is investigating an officer-involved shooting in Canton.

 The investigation is ongoing, and all findings will be shared with the Attorney General’s Office.